eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 a Holder Wallet Unit uses only NFC for device engagement, then a Wallet Unit on a device that does not have NFC will be not be able to act as a Verifier towards that Holder Wallet Unit.
-[Technical Specification 9](./technical-specifications/ts9-wallet-to-wallet-interactions.md) will discuss ways to solve this challenge.
+[Technical Specification 9](./technical-specifications/ts9-wallet-to-wallet-interactions.md) discusses ways to solve this challenge.
 - In step 5, if the offered attributes do not fulfil the needs of the Verifier for the use case, the Verifier may decide to stop the transaction and return to step 1 to communicate (out of band) to the Holder which attributes the Holder